A supercritical elliptic equation in the annulus: Introduction

 where $A$ is a bounded $N$-dimensional annulus $A :=\{x\in\mathbb{R}^N\,:\, R_0<|x|<R_1\}$ with $N\ge 3$ (here, $0<R_0 <R_1<\infty$).
 As it is well known, the existence of a radial solution to \eqref{P} can be easily proved, for any $p > 2$, assuming $a$ is a radial positive bounded function.
-In this paper, we propose instead to investigate problem \eqref{P} for a certain class of possibly nonradial but axially symmetric weight functions $a$.
+Our aim is to investigate problem \eqref{P} for a certain class of possibly nonradial but axially symmetric weight functions $a$.
 We point out that the restriction to axially symmetric functions alone does not help to overcome the lack of a variational structure and compactness properties in the supercritical case, since axially symmetric functions may concentrate on the symmetry axis which has a nonempty intersection with the annulus $A$.
+Existence and multiplicity results for problems similar to (\ref{P}) have been obtained in \cite{gladiali-et-al2010} by means of bifurcation techniques, being the annulus fixed and the exponent $p$ the bifurcation parameter, and in \cite{ByeonKimPistoia2013} relying on the Lyapunov--Schmidt reduction argument, in the case of expanding annuli with fixed width.
+In the very recent preprint \cite{CowanMoameni2021}, the authors impose the same monotonicity properties that we have; they take advantage of the invariant cone by applying a convex analysis approach and by working in the dual space.
+We also wish to mention that relevant existence results for specific related critical and slightly supercritical Dirichlet problems can be found in \cite{BC,dPW,P,P2}.

-We now state our result precisely and introduce some notation.
+In order to state our result precisely, let us introduce some notation.
 Assuming without loss of generality that the axis of symmetry is the $x_N$-axis, we call a function on $\overline{A}$ axially symmetric if it only depends on

 Hence every axially symmetric function $u$ on $\overline{A}$ can be written as

 To describe further related symmetry and monotonocity properties, we introduce the cone

 where $\mathfrak{u}_\theta$ stands for the partial derivative with respect to the variable $\theta$.
 Notice that a function $u\in\widehat{\mathcal K}$ satisfies also $\mathfrak{u}_\theta(r,\theta)\ge 0 \mbox{ in } [R_0,R_1]\times(-\pi/2,0).$ We also set